Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 A bare pedestrian path can become a beautiful garden space with some work and tender loving care.
 This page contains photos and information about Great Granny Vi's Path Garden in Moorpark, CA. She had turned the walkway between two neighborhood retaining walls into a sanctuary, filled with different plants, flowers and gifts of garden art.

 A well designed and constructed garden path serves multiple purposes.
 It can add beauty to your landscaping, divide up areas of your garden, as well as, give you a nice dry place to walk in wet rainy weather.
-This is a guide about designing the perfect garden path.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.